jpark10/jpark10.github.io/final_data_project.md

 <center><a href="http://imgur.com/1klJGiN"><img src="http://i.imgur.com/1klJGiN.png" title="source: imgur.com" /></a></center>

 In a three-year span, the numbers continued to increase until they hit an all time high of more than 40,000 suicides in 2012.
-The graph, which breaks down each of the numbers by year, shows time and time again that men are three times more likely to commit suicide than women are, in our country.
+The graph, which breaks down each of the numbers by year, shows time and time again that men are three times more likely to commit suicide than women, in our country.

 But the total number of fatalities excludes the number of attempted suicides that take place in the United States each year.